JustWhit3/SAFD-algorithm/README.md

 <a href="https://www.buymeacoffee.com/JustWhit33" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

+If you want to use this software please cite it following [this](https://github.com/JustWhit3/SAFD-algorithm/tree/main/CITATION.cff) citation template file.

 ## Repository structure

 Here the diagram structure of the repository: